adobe/spectrum-web-components/packages/overlay/README.md

 </style>
 ```

-`<sp-overlay>` accepts an ID reference via the `trigger` attribute in order to relate it to interactions and positioning in the DOM.
+`<sp-overlay>` accepts an ID reference via the `trigger` attribute to relate it to interactions and positioning in the DOM.
 To fulfill this reference the two elements need to be in the same DOM tree.
 However, `<sp-overlay>` alternatively accepts a `triggerElement` _property_ that opens even more flexibility in addressing this situation.

 ### Clip pathed